 Underwater galleries of natural wonders

 You will notice that Koločep, the nearest island to Dubrovnik among the three large Elaphite islands, is abundant with secluded spots on its outer sides.
 Shielded with Mediterranean greenery providing shade in hot summer days, they make a perfect spot for bathing and chilling.
-If you head towards the south side of the island by boat or kayak, you will see the famous Blue Cave surrounded with cliffs.
+If you head towards the island’s south side by boat or kayak, you will see the famous Blue Cave surrounded by cliffs.

 If you like sandy beaches with shallow water, you will surely love the beach Šunj on Lopud Island.
 It is usually crowded in the season, but if you’re quick and lucky, you might catch a nice spot in the nearby coves.

 Swim in the beautiful bright Green cave on the island of Šipan – just grab snorkels and masks and swim down through the cave’s opening.
 And, we have saved the best for last – our Mljet boat tour offers the opportunity to visit the famous Odysseus cave.
 Located on the southern coast of the island of Mljet, it is an egg-shaped cave which can be entered by sea, swimming or a smaller boat.
 The best time to visit it is around noon because of the natural phenomenon you will be enchanted with.
 At that time, the sunlight creates a spectrum of colors in the sea.

 Now, does this seem like a perfect photo and chill opportunity?
 Dubrovnik’s caves, coves, and secluded beaches and bays await you.